 “Scientific observation…has established that education is not what the teacher gives; education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words but by experiences upon the environment…” (Montessori, Education for a New World).
 Education, therefore, is everything that a child is learning in his or her life.

 Providing an environment for infants to live in and to explore is the first thing parents do, even before their infant is born.
 Clearly, the first consideration is that infants have spiritual needs such as love, protection, and care.
 But in a physical sense, infants need four things: nourishment, hygiene, sleep, and movement.
 Not only do you need to set up your home for your infant, you need to set up your own strategies for yourself in order to prepare for any accidents that may occur along the way.
 For example, you should probably consider online first aid training so you know how to diffuse a dangerous situation whereby your child may have got hurt or perhaps choked on on an object.
-So, that's why when setting up your home for your infant, think of these four areas as guidelines to help you organize your space to prevent any dangers and so they can learn.
+So, that's why when setting up your home for your infant, you need to think of these four areas as guidelines to help you organize your space to prevent any dangers and so they can learn.
 Your infant will need an area for:

 - nourishment, which may be a nursing chair or wherever their mother’s body is if she is the source of nourishment